 - American-Olean — AO is owned by the same company as Daltile, and they may share some of the same colors just with different names, but they also may have some of their own colors.
 But honestly, trying to compare sends me cross-eyed.
 Their collections with 4×4 squares include: Bright … and Matte.

 - Big Box stores — You can typically find white and bisquit colored 4×4 bathroom tiles at the Big Box stores for under 20 cents each.
 The last time I was just at the Home Depot, the tile they seem to be carrying as 4x4s was from U.S. Ceramic Tile Co.
 White was in-stock on the shelves…. and they had a sample board with other colors, the s.f. price was not listed — ask an associate.
 When I renovating my bathrooms several years ago, I found rose beige at the Home Depot, trimmed it with white bullnose, and it looks smashing.

-- Wayfair has a light green 4 x 4 tile that might fit a bill.
+- Wayfair has what looks to be a changing roster of 4 x 4 tiles that might fit a bill.

 - Lots of readers have used tiles from the sources above.
 Check them out (and others) in our archive of stories — Readers and their Bathrooms

 2. Finding tiles New Old Stock locally — I also hear from readers who have successfully gone this route